 Bulk virtual numbers are essentially toll free numbers purchased from United World Telecom.
 Thanks to United World Telecom’s easy-to-use platform (see below), your organization can order multiple toll free numbers at one time, instantly upgrading your operations and level of accessibility that you offer to customers, clients, and other businesses.

 Because modern toll free numbers are powered by cloud computing, your organization can purchase bulk toll free numbers that work around the world – something that a single toll free number isn’t capable of.
 For instance, you may already be using a domestic toll free number for your business.
-However, international callers who reach your business will incur long distance fees, service blockages, and the necessity of dialing outside of their country – all things that can limit the ability of your organization to provide service around the world.
-In contrast, purchasing bulk toll free numbers throughout the world, such as ITFS numbers (International Toll Free Service numbers) and UIFNs (Universal International Freephone Numbers), your organization gains the benefit of toll free calling without obstruction.
+However, international callers who reach your business will incur long-distance fees, service blockages, and the necessity of dialing outside of their country – all things that can limit the ability of your organization to provide service around the world.
+In contrast, purchasing bulk toll free numbers throughout the world, such as ITFS numbers (International Toll Free Service numbers) and UIFN (Universal International Freephone Numbers), your organization gains the benefit of toll free calling without obstruction.

 Now that we’ve covered the basics of bulk numbers, let’s cover some of the more specific benefits that come with their usage in your business.